szabolcstoth/robotframework-basics/docs/first-steps.md

 ## Basic structure

-Create the first Robot Framework related folders and files inside the `tests` folder.
+Create the first Robot Framework related folders and files In the `tests` folder,.

 ``` bash
 mkdir -p tests && cd $_